-There are no claims against the Bank in 2020 (2019: nil).
-Based on the opinion of the Bank's legal advisors, no provision assessed by management is mentioned.
+There are no claims against the Bank in 2021 (2020: nil).
+Based on the opinion of the Bank's legal advisors, no provision is required as assessed by management.

-22. RELATED PARTY TRANSACTIONS
+23. RELATED PARTY TRANSACTIONS

 Related parties represent shareholder, directors and key management personnel of the Group, and entities controlled, jointly controlled or significantly influenced by such parties.
 Pricing policies and terms of the transactions relating to these related parties are approved by board of directors and shareholder representative.
 The amounts due to and from related parties are settled in the normal course of business.